usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

 * What guardrails or contract language would you want in place?

-### 20. Discussion: Importance of Defining Security Expectations  {#discussion:-importance-of-defining-security-expectations}
+### 20. Discussion: Importance of Defining Security Expectations

 Total time allocation: 5-10 min